sinucep/kOS-Computer/Doc/KPM interface.md

 [hw]{l17}[/hw]
 [hw]{buttonLabel7}|{buttonLabel8}|{buttonLabel9}|{buttonLabel10}|{buttonLabel11}|{buttonLabel12}| {buttonLabel13}[/hw]
 ```
-* **[hw]..[/hw]**
+* **[hw] and [/hw]**

   Half width.
 It allows 80x20 resolution.
 Widthout that you will have 40x20 resolution.
 Note that you can use [hw] indipendently for each line, so you can have an interesting mixed text mode resolution.
-The useful case is to have the key labels with a different size.
+The useful case is to have the _active key_ labels with a different size.

 * **EXIT**

   This is just an arbitrary string, you can write any text here.
 You can even use {buttonLabel6} keyword and assign it in run time.
-Just know that pressing that button (the top right one) you will exit the kOSPropMonitor program (ypu can not really use that button.
+Just know that pressing that button (the top right one) you will exit the kOSPropMonitor program, you can not use that button for something else.

+* **{buttonLabel0}...{buttonLabel0}**

+  Active key labels.
+The separator "|" is arbitrary you can use any string or nothing.